HIV/AIDS: A Global Epidemic

 Exacting a High Price in Developing Countries

-In 2008, there were more than 33 million people living with HIV/AIDS around the world, the vast majority in developing countries and about half of them women.1
+There are 38 million people living with HIV/AIDS around the world, the vast majority in developing countries and more than half are women.1

 Sub-Saharan Africa continues to disproportionately bear the global HIV/AIDS burden.
-Two-thirds of all people newly infected with HIV live in that region, and nearly three-quarters of all AIDS deaths occur there.
+Over 58% of all new adult HIV infections and two-thirds of AIDS-related deaths among adults occur in the region.1

 Notes